 The work-related culture and climate serve numerous functions within an organization.
 First, the primary purpose of organizational culture is to convey employees' sense of identity and enhance individuals' commitment to the organization.
-For example, if the organizations have a positive, open, and collaborative culture, the high agreement of this culture can facilitate employee creativity (Tesluk et al., 1997) and enhance employee retention (Sheridan, 1992).
-Second, a transparent and sustainable culture helps the organization set a boundary defining its role and provide the meaning of actions to employees in the long run.
-In this sense, the core cultural values of an organization are frequently distinguished from other organizations.
-Every organization tries to create unique characteristics of its culture in the workplace.
+For example, if an organization has a positive, open, and collaborative culture, the high levels of agreement in this culture can facilitate employee creativity (Tesluk et al., 1997) and enhance employee retention (Sheridan, 1992).
+Second, a transparent and sustainable culture helps the organization set boundaries which define its role and provide meaning to the actions of employees.
+In this sense, the core cultural values of an organization are frequently distinguished from those of other organizations.
+Every organization tries to create unique characteristics that reflect its culture in the workplace.

 In international organizations, recruiting international employees from various backgrounds could benefit the people's substantial professionals, innovative ideas, massive experiences, and global perspectives.
-Simultaneously, diversity does not only provide advantages but also contains weaknesses and threats.
-Taking Toyota Motor Corporation as an example, domestic employees are more likely to pursue their individual goals after considering the group's welfare.
-In contrast, the employees from overseas may value their contribution more than the group.
+Simultaneously, diversity not only provides advantages but may also bring weaknesses and threats.
+Taking Toyota Motor Corporation as an example, domestic employees are more likely to pursue their individual goals after first considering the group's welfare.
+In contrast, employees from overseas may value their contribution more than the group.
 Thus, cross-national issues have become an essential topic for practitioners in international organizations.
-To address the practical problem of diversity, Hofstede (2011) suggested a multidimensional model that differentiates organizational cultures from five perspectives by investigating many organizations worldwide.
+To address the practical problem of diversity, Hofstede (2011) investigated many organizations worldwide and proposed a multidimensional model that differentiates organizational cultures from five perspectives.

 Hofstede's cultural dimensions theory

 According to Hofstede (2011), organizational culture can be distinguished by some primary aspects rather than a vague concept.
-He identified the work-related culture in five dimensions, and they are labeled:
+He identified five dimensions of organizational culture:

-○ Individualism versus collectivism is related to the integration degree of individuals into groups.
+○ Individualism versus collectivism is related to the degree of integration of individuals into groups.
 For example, in an individualist culture, the connection between individuals is relatively loose, and everyone expresses more significant concern for self than for the group.
-On the opposite side, people in the collectivist culture are integrated into cohesive groups and concerned more about "we" than "I."
+On the opposite side, people in collectivist cultures are integrated into cohesive groups and concerned more about "we" than "I."

-○ Power distance is related to the extent of inequality in power that is expected or accepted by low-powerful members in organizations.
+○ Power distance is related to the extent of inequality in power that is expected or accepted by low power members of organizations.
 For instance, employees who work in a small power distance culture expect to be consulted instead of being passively told what to do.
-In contrast, employees in significant power distance cultures tend to be more obedient and accept the order from the upper hierarchy of the organization.
+In contrast, employees in significant power distance cultures tend to be more obedient and accept orders from the upper hierarchy of the organization.

 ○ Uncertainty avoidance is related to the degree of comfort the organizational members feel in ambiguous situations.
 For example, employees in a strong uncertainty avoidance culture refrain from unclear rules, unusual structures, and other unknown work conditions.
-Conversely, people in the weak uncertainty avoidance culture or the so-called uncertainty accepting culture is more open to unsure situations at work and willing to take deviant opinions.
+Conversely, people in weak uncertainty avoidance cultures or so-called uncertainty accepting cultures are more open to unsure situations at work and are more willing to express deviant opinions.

 ○ Masculinity versus femininity is related to the distribution of values and emotional roles between men and women.
-For instance, the masculine culture is expected to be more competitive and ambitious and emphasize achievement and success.
-The feminine culture expresses more modest and caring characteristics, and people in this culture focus on interpersonal relationships and emotional needs.
+For instance, the masculine culture is expected to be more competitive and ambitious and to emphasize achievement and success.
+The feminine culture expresses more modest and caring characteristics, and people in this type of culture focus on interpersonal relationships and emotional needs.

 ○ Long-term versus short-term orientation is related to organizational members' values that focus on an immediate or delayed sense of satisfaction.
-For example, people in the short-term oriented culture think the most critical event appeared in the past or the present.
-However, people in the long-term-oriented culture believe that gratification will occur in the future and need to achieve with persistence.
+For example, people in short-term oriented cultures think the most critical event appeared in the past or the present.
+However, people in long-term-oriented cultures believe that gratification will occur in the future will be achieved with persistence.